Singular Hodge theory for combinatorial geometries: Intersection cohomology as a module over the graded M obius algebra

 For most of the remainder of the paper, we will prove very few absolute statements.
 Most of what we prove will be of the form ``If X holds, then so does Y.'' At the end, we will use all of these results in a modular way to complete our inductive proof of Theorem \ref{theorem_all}.

-\begin{remark} The three main results of this section are Proposition \ref{zero map}, Corollary \ref{nothin doin}, and Proposition \ref{prop:indecomposable}.
-Each of these statements has two parts, the first pertaining to the module $\IH(\M)$ and the second pertaining to the module $\IH_\o(\M)$.
-We note that only the second parts of these three statements will be used in our large induction.
-The first parts require that we know $\CD(\M)$, and will only be applied after the induction is complete.
+\begin{remark} The main results of this section are Propositions \ref{zero map} and \ref{prop:indecomposable}, and Corollary~\ref{cor:characterizing purity}.
+Each of these results has two parts, the first pertaining to the module $\IH(\M)$ and the second pertaining to the module $\IH_\o(\M)$.
+We note that only the second parts of these three results will be used in our large induction.
+The first parts require that we know $\hyperlink{cd}{\CD(\M)}$ (Definition \ref{def:canonical decomps}), and will only be applied after the induction is complete.
 This was alluded to earlier in Remark \ref{indecomposability is subtle}. \end{remark}